romdb/romdb/README.md

 1. Store multiple ROM collections in one file
 2. Add System and Media information to each file
-3. optionally compress files using deflate or xz
+3. Optionally compress files using deflate or xz
-4. store [VCDIFF](https://en.wikipedia.org/wiki/VCDIFF) patches for similar files to save space
+4. Store [VCDIFF](https://en.wikipedia.org/wiki/VCDIFF) patches for similar files to save space
 5. Associate metadata to files and media

 # How to use